sikopet/blog/publish/gsm.md

 # GSM
 ###### telco

+## Cellular network

+ * a radio network distributed over land areas called cells
+ * each cell is served by at least one transceiver - **BTS** (Base Transceiver Station) = cell site
+ * this enables a large number of portable transceivers (e.g. mobile phones) to communicate with each other
+ * example of a cellular network: **the mobile phone network**

+There are a number of different digital cellular technologies: **GSM**, GPRS, FDMA, CDMA, EDGE

+## GSM

-World's most popular standard for mobile telephony systems (80% of mobile market uses the standard)
+ * World's most popular standard for mobile telephony systems (80% of mobile market uses the standard)
  * both signaling and speech channels are digital
  * second generation (2G) of mobile phone system
  * GSM release '97 - added packet data capabilities via GPRS